MarkPearlCoZa/Blog_General/_posts/2016-05-06-Team-Tourism.md

 - teams that intentionally create team culture.
 - unique ways to represent collaborative work.
-- advanced mentoring and intentional learning.
+- advanced mentoring and intentional learning techniques.
 - pushing the boundaries of mobbing.

-The challenge I see is that it is all disconnected - there are pockets of brilliance, but very little connecting these islands.
+The challenge is that all these teams are disconnected - each team has pockets of brilliance.
 We need to fix that!

 So how are we currently connecting these pockets of excellence?